OxalisCommunity/oxalis/doc/keystore.md

 PEPPOL has defined a PKI structure which allows for prudent governance of the access points, the SMP's and so on.

+Every low level message passed between access points and between the access point and the SMP, are signed with digital certificates.

 The PKI structure comes in two releases:

 * V1 which is the current (as of May 2013) scheme.
 It was initially launched as part of the PEPPOL project a couple of